typoman/vimconfig/README.md

 ## Normal/Visual Mode shortcuts:

 ## Navigation
+Most of the keys are meant for Normal mode but most likely they work for Visual mode too.

 - `h` move cursor to the left
 - `j` cursor down
 - `k` cursor up